StudyWISE contains a wide range of resources on writing, including:

 Most workshops will suit coursework students at all levels.
 However, there are also workshops that offer more in-depth treatment of a topic.
 These are labelled as advanced in the list below.

-To see when our writing skills workshops are running, view the academic language and learning workshops calendar.
+To see when the Learning Skills writing skills workshops are running, view the academic language and learning workshops calendar.

 Macquarie students can attend workshops on the following assignment writing skills topics.